ivangfr/springboot-jpa-studies/jpa-batch/README.md

 ### Using MySQL

-In a terminal, run the following commands
+In a terminal, run the following commands:

 - **Create partner**
   ```